Knowing When It’s Time to Hire Market Researchers

 Unfortunately, for instance, the employee you hired on to manage your IT department, and subsequently tasked with developing your marketing strategy, simply might not have the skill sets associated with achieving the marketing goals your company needs to meet to be successful.
 Marketing research emanating from amateur efforts can have lasting effects beyond the waste of time and resources for the effort.

-Like all business decisions, a move to an external market research company will be predicated on what course of action is best for your firm’s bottom line.
+As with any business decision, choosing an external market research company depends on what best supports your firm’s bottom line.
 In terms of a cost benefit analysis, will the rewards of engaging an outside research vendor for comprehensive marketing information outweigh the costs of losing creative control of your marketing message?

 Selecting Your External Marketing Partner

-Once a decision is reached by your company’s decision makers to engage the professional services of an external marketing vendor, the selection process closely approximates the beginning of any professional relationship.
+Once your company’s decision makers decide to engage an external marketing vendor, the selection process resembles the start of any professional relationship.
 While even the most casual of Google searches will display a myriad of available options, both with large and small firms, on your internet search page, you will want to fully vet the organization to see if they will meet your exact needs.

 Peer recommendations, reviews, and business ratings provides a clue as to the character of your potential partner.
 Review their business history with an eye towards longevity and financial stability when selecting your vendor.
 Simply stated, a long term marketing research project can span the better part of a calendar year and you will want to make sure that your new partner is likely to be around when that final month concludes.